 This is slightly similar to the Crown Tail but has over 2/3 of the fin webbing membrane present starting from the caudal peduncle.
 It is usually the result of a Crown Tail breeding with another type of Betta variant.
 It looks like a comb with a fan-like caudal fin and the spread is less than 180 degrees.
 The rays are long and thin.
 These extend beyond the fin webbing giving a slightly spiky look.

 The Double Tail has a separation of the Tail from the base to the apex.
 This results in two caudal peduncles.
-This is a mutation which breeders have taken advantage of to produce a different variant.
+This is a mutation that breeders have taken advantage of to produce a different variant.

 The shape looks similar to a spade where the base of the wide caudal fin ends at a midpoint opposite to the caudal peduncle.